shanedjones/cartoon-annotation-tool/AZURE_DEPLOYMENT.md

 # Deploying to Azure App Service with Azure Container Registry

-This guide explains how to deploy the Cartoon Annotation Tool application to Azure App Service using Azure Container Registry (ACR).
+This guide explains how to deploy the Annotation Tool application to Azure App Service using Azure Container Registry (ACR).

 ## Prerequisites